twinstar6980/Twinning.Documentation/english/question.md

 	* Other application's shared storage : `/var/mobile/Containers/Data/Application/<application>/Documents` .

-	> Files in the above storage cannot be executed as programs.
-	>
 	> If the device is jailbroken, the application can access most of the storage space including system files and is not restricted by sandbox rules.

 ## Windows file path length limit